batmanastasiya/simpleApi-second/README.md

 ```
  npm run test
 ```
-!
+>!
 Sometimes the API is not responding, so the tests will fail.
-In this case, please, try again later.
+In this case, please, try again later.** </br>
-!
+>!
 Please, check the [Swagger docs](https://simpleapi.pfizer.keenetic.link/docs) to make sure that the API is working.

 ### Links
 - [Swagger docs](https://simpleapi.pfizer.keenetic.link/docs)